-Supreme Court Associate Justice Elena Kagan.
+Supreme Court Justice Elena Kaga had an illustrious legal and academic career before being appointed to the Court by Obama.
+Known for her deep knowledge of First Amendment issues, Kagan has written both concurring and dissenting opinions in many Supreme Court First Amendment cases.
 (Photo by Steve Petteway, Collection of the Supreme Court of the United States - The Oyez Project, CC BY-SA 3.0)

 Born in New York City, Kagan earned her undergraduate degree from Princeton University, where she graduated summa cum laude.
 She then obtained a Masters in Philosophy from Worchester College in Oxford.
 She graduated from Harvard Law School, where she served on the Harvard Law Review.

 Kagan clerked for Judge Abner J. Mikva of the U.S. Court of Appeals for the District of Columbia and then for U.S. Supreme Court Justice Thurgood Marshall.
 She then practiced at the Washington, D.C., law firm of Williams & Connelly before joining the faculty at the University of Chicago Law School.

 As an academic, Kagan often wrote about First Amendment free-speech issues.
 For example, she wrote

 - A 1992 article in The Supreme Court Review, “The Changing Faces of First Amendment Neutrality: R.A.V. v.
 St. Paul, Rust v.
 Sullivan, and the Problem of Content-Based Underinclusion”

 - A 1993 piece in the University of Chicago Law Review, “Regulation of Hate Speech and Pornography After R.A.V.”

 - A 1996 article in the U.C.
 Davis Law Review, “When a Speech Code is a Speech Code: The Stanford Policy and the Theory of Incidental Restraints”